Skip to main content Skip to footer

 • Maintaining consistency: A template provides consistency so stakeholders spend less time trying to navigate the structure and more time discussing and implementing the plan

-There are dozens of business plan templates out there, each with its own structure and flow.
-Having an idea of what you need to get across and include in your template will help you stay on track and limit delays.
+There are dozens of business plan templates, each with its own structure and flow.
+Having a clear idea of what you need to get across and include in your template will help you stay on track and minimize delays.
 There are different types of business plans, meaning there are different templates, too.
-Choosing the right one is key to getting started on the right foot.
+Choosing the right one can help you start with the right level of detail for your audience and goals.

 Below, you can see a side-by-side comparison of the different types of business plans to make it easier for you to choose the right template.
 For more details on each one, keep reading.